cysouw/diathesis/text/c07_participle.md

 d.
 Das Haus ist leer.
 :::

-Although all finite verb stems can be morphologically derived into participles, not all participles can be used in all three syntactic functions.
+Not all participles can be used in all three syntactic functions, however.
 For example, the participle *geschlafen* 'slept' [@next] only allows for one of the contexts exemplified with *geputzt* in [@llast] above.
 Central to the discussion in this chapter is the fact that participles differ as to the kind of constructions in which they can occur.

 ::: ex
 a. ^* Das geschlafene Kind liegt im Bett.